 - Salary support for study personnel

-- Purchase of equipment, facilities, software, or other capital costs
+- Purchase of equipment, facilities, or software, or other capital costs

 - Facilities and administrative (institutional indirect) costs